When is my bin collected?

 Ordering New bins

 For new homes or premises; you must complete a New Garbage and Recycling Collection Service Form (PDF, 258K) The form must be completed by the property owner.
-The form requires a copy of the Certificate of Occupancy for new premises.
+Requests for bins at newly built premises will require a copy of the Certificate of Occupancy.

 What do I do if my bin is stolen or damaged?